 Give you the ability to freeze your card immediately - lose your card or see a suspicious payment?
 Just freeze it and chat with us so we can help you with the issue.
 (Settings > Support > Chat with us)

 3D Secure - when you pay on a website, you will need to fill in your card details, your CVV and key in an OTP that we send to your mobile

 Constant reminders - we remind all our users on the app at least once a week!

 (Here’s what all BigPay users will see regularly on their BigPay app)

-While we’ve taken plenty of measures, and are still working on toughening up our security against fraud, scammers are still operating because BigPay users are still falling for it.
+While we’ve taken plenty of measures and are still amping up and improving our security, scams are still happening because there are people who fall for them.

-That’s why it’s key for you to never share your OTP.
+That’s why it’s key for you to never share your OTP or login links.
 Ever.

-If the battle against scammers is fought from both BigPay’s end and through your vigilance, they’ll realise that it’ll simply have no returns and will stop harassing you for your OTP!
+If the battle against scammers is fought from both BigPay’s end and through your vigilance, they’ll realise that it’ll simply have no returns and will stop harassing you for your OTP or your login links!

 For more info on how BigPay keeps your money safe, read this!